JuliaMolSim/AtomsSystems.jl/docs/src/systems.md

 sub_sys = system_view(sys, ChemicalSpecies(:H), ChemicalSpecies(:O))
 ```

-Any changes you make to `system_view` structures is made to host system and vise versa.
+Any changes you make to `system_view` structures is made to the host system and vise versa.

 Note that `system_view` does not see the global features of the host system.

 ## Changing Systems

-AtomsBase defines funtions to modify structures, the following list is supported
+AtomsBase defines funtions to modify structures, the following list is supported:

 - `set_position!(system, i, x)` - all structures
 - `set_velocity!(system, i, v)` - all structures that have velocity